The Middlesex County Tuberculosis

 Contact interviews are done on all suspected cases to identify those in need of testing.
-TB disease contacts are required by law to be examined, which is offered at the TB clinic or through home visitation.
-TB Testing, chest x-rays and prophylaxis treatment is also available for those identified as high risk, referred from schools or private physician, or contacts to a TB case.
+TB disease contacts are required by law to be examined and tested at the TB Clinic.
+TB Testing, chest x-rays and prophylaxis treatment is also available for those who identified as high risk, referred from schools or private physician, or contacts to a TB case.
 HIV counseling and testing is also offered to TB patients.
-The center also provides medical evaluation to all immigrants who require follow up upon entry to the U.S.
+The center is also providing medical evaluation to all immigrants who require follow up upon entry to the U.S.

-The Tuberculosis program also provides community support and education.
-TB seminars are given on a regular basis for school nurses and upon request for anyone in the medical community needing updated information.
-The Center provides expert consultation through the medical doctors to area physicians and hospitals.
+The Tuberculosis program also provides community support and education, responds to TB testing related questions from school nurses and the public.
+Center provides expert consultation through the medical doctors to area physicians and hospitals.